jupyterhub/systemdspawner/README.md

 List of filesystem paths that should be mounted readonly for the users' notebook server.
 This will override any filesystem permissions that might exist.
 Subpaths of paths that are mounted readonly can be marked readwrite with `readwrite_paths`.
 This is useful for marking `/` as readonly & only whitelisting the paths where notebook users can write.
+If paths listed here do not exist, you will get an error.

 ```python
 c.SystemdSpawner.readonly_paths = ['/']